smeredith/smeredith.github.io/_drafts/replace-onenote-with-github.md

 ### Rnote

 I considered Rnote for drawing and handwriting, but I ruled it out because you can't round-trip a PDF.
-You must store the in .rnote format.
+You must store your notes in .rnote format.
 If you want a browsable PDF of these notes, you need to export it, then keep track of that file plus the .rnote file so you can edit it.

 Xournal++ and Excalidraw do not have this problem.